Betfair punter cashes out huge sum on £5 acca ahead of Envoi Allen bid

 On placing accumulators bets: "It’s all about Cheltenham for me and I love having small ante-post bets and the dream of a big win over the winter.
 I usually start placing my bets at the next best race meeting after Cheltenham, that’s Royal Ascot in June."

-On how he picked the horses: "This year I really fancied Golden Hoard and Hello Youmzain at Royal Ascot.
-Shishkin was an obvious one while Bob Olinger looked so good in him bumper.
+On how he picked the horses: "This year I really fancied Golden Horde and Hello Youmzain at Royal Ascot.
+Shishkin was an obvious one while Bob Olinger looked so good in his bumper.
 I also love his trainer, Henry de Bromhead and Bob Olinger’s sire, Sholokhov, plus the Ballymore is my favourite race in the world.
-I’ve back all the big winner of the race over the years."
+I’ve back all the big winners of the race over the years."

-On Envoi Allen: "I just love him and want to be able to cheer him home today that’s why I have partially cashed out.
-Come on Envoi!"